lsst-sqre/sqr-055/index.rst

    - Link URL: URL of the Science Platform instance

 Other helpful links (such as to documentation for how to use COmanage once we have it) can be added similarly.
+See `Configuring Navigation Links <https://spaces.at.internet2.edu/display/COmanage/Configuring+Navigation+Links>`__ for more details.

 API
 ===